 How to Create SOPs Using Video You Already Have

-Why video alone is not enough for SOPs
+Why video alone isn’t enough for SOPs

-But raw video fails as operational documentation:
+But raw video falls apart as documentation:

 Approach 1: Manual transcription